Anjin-Liu/mapreduce-examples/temp.md

 This guide provides a structured approach to writing a high-quality academic paper, especially in technical and scientific domains.
 It is designed to help clearly articulate the **problem**, justify the **significance**, critically review existing **literature**, detail the **methodology**, and present **experimental** evidence to support your claims.

+---

+Most Journals and Conference will follow this structure

 Title

 Abstract

 Introduction --> Problem Statement and Research Motivation

-Literature Review --> Literature Review
+Literature Review (Related Works) --> Literature Review

-Methodology --> Methodology
+Methodology (Problem Definition & Method) --> Methodology

 Experiment --> Experiments

+Conclusion

+---

+Some conference paper may perfer put the related works at the end

+Title

+Abstract

+Introduction --> Problem Statement and Research Motivation

+Methodology (Problem Definition & Method) --> Methodology

+Experiment --> Experiments

+Literature Review (Related Works) --> Literature Review

 Conclusion